KINGdeusX/STEM_R1022024/README.md

 > * On the documentations and diagrams it shows that the power supply Step-Down Converter was used is LM2595, But the one used is XL4015, Whats the difference?
 On paper XL4015 should deliver the needed power for all the devices.
 LM2595 can supply 3A at 150KHz While the XL4015 can deliver 5A at 180KHz [Refferences](https://www.reddit.com/r/AskElectronics/comments/u7nzyt/lm2596_vs_xl4015_demonstrably_different_one/).
 Considering The Nema 17 Stepper specified it can draw 1.2A per step, mentioned on the Nema 17 [Datasheet](https://grobotronics.com/stepper-motor-42byghw804.html?sl=en&srsltid=AfmBOoob1S9VRoTaBIgixzCNw4r2lPHLdatZdNhg1EAL_pg9pJvKSeLj).
 Testing the current inventory.
 > * Added the stepper sequence and laser sensor

+<span style="margin: 5px; padding: 10px; background-color: gold; color: white; max-width: 60px;">**09192024**</span>

+> * ***Known Bug 1*** - when you press Raise it raises the extractor but after the action has been completed it does not say Lower but pressing raise again will lower the extractor.
+> * ***Known Bug 2*** - if the system looses power in the middle of performing the extraction, it will assume that position creating misalignment in the stepper motor.
+> * Added features to select between manual and automatic, with comprehensive indicators.
+> * Improved serial info display now verbose
+> * added the self Wifi capabilities